RewardPay Review - The Definitive New Zealand Guide

 This improvement increases the value of RewardPay's service in two ways:

-- You will earn AMEX Membership Rewards Points or Airpoints Dollars: You continue earning valuable Amex Membership Rewards Points or Airpoints Dollars on payments typically made via bank transfer.
+- You will earn AMEX Membership Rewards Points and/or Airpoints Dollars: You continue earning valuable Amex Membership Rewards Points or Airpoints Dollars on payments typically made via bank transfer.

 - Improved cash flow: By using your AMEX card instead of relying on a line of credit, you can better manage your business's cash flow while maximising rewards.